 To create juicy medium-rare steak, we suggest you heat your pan/griddle/barbecue first.
-As the pan is crazily hot, put the sirloin steak in, and char it real quick on both sides.
+Once the pan is incredibly hot, add the sirloin steak, and char it real quick on both sides.

 On the other hand, you also need to turn the steak on the grill every minute or so.
-By doing so, the steak will be able to cook evenly, reducing the risk of a partially overcooked steak.
+This allows the steak to cook evenly, reducing the risk of a partially overcooked steak.

-Last but not least, you should always slice the steak against the grains rather than perpendicularly.
-For sirloin steak, we recommend cutting it into bite-sized cubes or very thin strips (proposedly 1/4 inch in thickness).
+Last but not least, you should always slice the steak against the grain rather than perpendicularly.
+For sirloin steak, we recommend cutting it into bite-sized cubes or very thin strips (about 1/4 inch in thickness).

 How Long Does Steak Last?

-Steak salad can last up to 3 days if put to an airtight container and stored in the fridge.
+Steak salad can last up to 3 days if put into an airtight container and stored in the fridge.

 Additionally, it can also be made ahead— all you need to do is store the raw steak, the vegetables, and the dressing separately.
-When serve, whisk the dressing well before drizzle it over the salad.
+When ready to serve, whisk the dressing well before drizzling it over the salad.

 Can You Freeze Steak Salad?

-As steak salad is an ideal choice for meal prepping throughout the week, of course you can freeze it for later use.
-If stored properly, it can even last to 2 months in the freezer!
+We wouldn’t recommend it.
+As steak salad is an ideal choice for meal prepping throughout the week, of course, you can freeze it for later use.

 Steak Salad Recipe